 - Adobe Spark is great especially if you are an existing Adobe customer.
-If you have a CC subscription, chances are that it is already included in your plan.
+If you have a Creative Cloud subscription, chances are that it is already included in your plan.

 - Visme is for power users who want top-of-the-line design capabilities.

-- Finally, if you want more photo editing features, PicMonkey and BeFunky have a lot to offer.
+- Finally, if you want advanced photo editing capabilities, PicMonkey and BeFunky have a lot to offer.